 The start of the school year seems to be a good time to refresh, reorganize, and establish a routine.
 As the school year begins, I’m realizing a solid routine is important.
 Some may disagree and prefer to live more carefree, but I believe a routine is important for all family members.
 Here are a few reasons to build a routine.

 Routine provides a sense of structure and familiarity.
 Structure is a way of organizing your life so that it makes sense to you.
 You can wake up with a sense of order and organization in your life.

-Forms New Habits
+A Routine Forms New Habits

 Is there something you’ve been wanting to squeeze in your daily routine?
 Research tells us that it takes 21 days to build a new habit.
 I’ve found the best practice is to add in new habits one at a time.
 This allows you a realistic plan to really establish good habits.

-It’s Good For Your Mental Health
+Routine is Good For Your Mental Health

 When I feel in control of my life, I feel overall more organized and put together.
 Even if I can get the bed made, dishes cleaned up, and kids’ items “somewhat” put away, I feel much better!